FuelLabs/wgpu-sigops/README.md

 #### Summary

-We found that the Nvidia A1000 GPU on a Linux machine performed consistently faster than the Macbook Pro (M1) on the multiple-shader approach.
+We found that the Nvidia A1000 GPU on a Linux machine performed consistently faster than the Macbook Pro (M2) on the multiple-shader approach.

 With the single-shader approach, Nvidia A1000 GPU performed about the same as it did with the multiple-shader approach.

-Unfortunately, the Macbook Pro (M1) did not work with the single-shader approach at all.
+Unfortunately, the Macbook Pro (M1 and M2) did not work with the single-shader approach at all.

 Finally, the warmup period for the Nvidia A1000 was signficantly faster for the